EVENT ENDEDLast updated March 21, 2026, 9:07 AM EDT

 "NATO could help us, but they so far haven't had the courage to do so, and others could help us," Trump told reporters.
 "But, you know, we don't use it.
 You know, at a certain point it will open itself up."

-Trump has made similar remarks in recent days urging U.S. allies to clear up the Strait, whose closure has caused global oil prices to skyrocket.
-But, leaders from Berlin to London have rebuffed the suggestion, with German Defense Minister Boris Pistorius telling reporters Monday, "This is not our war, we have not started it."
+Trump has made similar remarks in recent days urging U.S. allies to clear up the strait, the closure of which has caused global oil prices to skyrocket.
+But leaders from Berlin to London have rebuffed the suggestion, with German Defense Minister Boris Pistorius telling reporters Monday, "This is not our war.
+We have not started it."

 Iranian foreign minister says U.K. prime minister 'is putting British lives in danger'